 The name Moran is a derivative of the Irish word mór meaning big.
 Tom Moran, our somewhat reluctant Irish American of the Year (I suspect he agreed to accept the honor in the hopes that it would draw attention to Concern Worldwide), is big by name and big by nature.
-He looks like a line backer – the kind of guy you would want in your first line of defense.
+He looks like a linebacker – the kind of guy you would want in your first line of defense.
 And for many people, especially in Africa, he is just that – the smiling, red-haired white guy who comes to visit and goes away leaving them better off.

-Tom, who has achieved great success as a businessman – he’s chairman, president and CEO of the insurance giant Mutual of America – is also chairman of Concern Worldwide U.S., the Irish-born relief organization that operates in 30 of the poorest countries in the world.
+Tom, who has achieved great success as a businessman – he’s chairman, president, and CEO of the insurance giant Mutual of America – is also chairman of Concern Worldwide U.S., the Irish-born relief organization that operates in 30 of the poorest countries in the world.

-In addition to Concern, Tom has contributed to many humanitarian and community causes, and has used his quiet style of diplomacy to promote peace in Northern Ireland.
+In addition to Concern, Tom has contributed to many humanitarian and community causes and has used his quiet style of diplomacy to promote peace in Northern Ireland.
 He serves on a number of boards, including Aer Lingus, the North American Advisory Board of the Michael Smurfit Graduate School of Business at University College Dublin (UCD), the Taoiseach’s Economic Advisory Board, the American Cancer Society Foundation and the National Committee on American Foreign Policy.

-Married to Joan, whose family, the Maloneys and Burkes have roots in counties Clare and Limerick, Tom was born on Staten Island, New York in 1952, to an Italian-Irish-American mother and an Irish-American father.
+Married to Joan, whose family, the Maloneys and Burkes have roots in counties Clare and Limerick, Tom was born on Staten Island, New York on October 14, 1952, to an Italian-Irish-American mother and an Irish-American father.
 He has a brother Jack and a sister Bess.
 And is quick to point out that his Italian grandfather was a lover of all things Irish, especially Peggy O’Neill, his wife, Tom’s grandmother.
 He will tell you just as fast that it was Bill Flynn, the then chairman of Mutual of America, who introduced him to the notion that it was time for peace in Northern Ireland.
 Tom was on board in a heartbeat, mostly behind the scenes where he nudged, cajoled, and made friends on all sides – getting his point across with humor and persistence.